Common calibration names

 Temperature

-Temperature measured in degrees Celsius.
+Temperature measured in °C.

 The Francois & Garrison (1982) equation calculates the absorption coefficient using acidity, temperature and salinity and depth.